cyy963/education-portal-frontend/README.md

 Students can submit a screenshot of their project using the 'Send Photo' button.
 The submission uses FileStack to store the image URLs, which then get updated in the database.frontend.

 ## Teacher Dashboard

-**Note:** The Teacher Dashboard has been disabled for demo purposes.

 ## License